 1. Protect your hair from the elements

 Cold, wet winter weather can take its toll on your hair.
-The most effective and practical way to protect your hair from the elements is to cover your head with a hat or scarf, but make sure that it’s not too tight, as this will restrict the circulation in your scalp.
+The best way to protect your hair from the elements is to cover your head with a hat or scarf, but make sure that it’s not so tight that it will restrict the circulation in your scalp.

 2. Keep your hair and scalp hydrated

 If you’re dehydrated on the inside, it will show on the outside too so make sure you drink plenty of water to help keep your hair and scalp hydrated.